isaychris/powerball/readme.md

 # powerball
+A lottery simulator which keeps generating lottery tickets until all 6 numbers match.
+Find out how lucky you are.

+Inspired by the $1.5B jackpot in 2016.

-There are two versions:
+There are two versions included:
-1) Keeps generating tickets until you win and displays how many tickets were bought.
+  * version1.cpp =  Keeps generating tickets until you win and displays how many tickets were bought.
-2) Only generates one ticket.
+  * version2.cpp = Only generates one ticket.

 ![Image](https://i.imgur.com/t2WAedZ.png)